thelastmile/lms-backend/README.md

   eb use <YOUR ELASTIC BEANSTALK ENVIRONMENT NAME>" eb deploy
   ```
+  * Save your Jenkins job.
+  * RUN the Jenkins job.
+It will fail on the `eb use` command but it will setup your filesystem for the next steps.

 * Ensure that the build is properly extracting the files from the master branch to the local build directory
   * ssh onto Jenkins machine and `cd /var/lib/jenkins/workspace/PATHTOPROJECT/`